Dmazeio/dmazeio.github.io/faq.md

 - name
 - parentid ("0" for root)

 Any other (non-nested) property is allowed, such as booleans and numbers.
+Nested properties are generally not supported for entities (some exceptions, un-documented atm.).

 Example:
 ```json